gvwilson/thirdbit/src/2020/05/24/sunday-nights.md

 As silly as it is,
 part of me hopes that I'll never get used to not being able to call home on Sunday night.

+Time to make another cup of tea.
+If you came in peace, be welcome.